mattjw/pants-multiproject-mwe/README.md

 >
 > Pants selects requirement subsets as needed, so adding requirements to a global requirements.txt does not add unnecessary dependencies or bloat.

+Also, the two `src/main.py` for multiple projects will cause dependency ambiguity too.
+To fix this, use `dependencies=`.
+See this pants Slack [thread](https://pantsbuild.slack.com/archives/C046T6T9U/p1621374530033200) for more info.

 ## To be explored

 - Additional FastAPI service with partially overlaping dependencies as the existing FastAPI service